smileart/omg/README.md

 > wemux users # to list currently connected users inside wemux session
 ```

 Edit user's `.bash_profile` file to change default client mode (default configured mode is: mirror).
-Other modes could be: pair — to allow user to work with you; rogue — to allow user to create his own window.
+Other modes could be: pair — to allow user to work with you; rogue — to allow user to create his own windows.

 WARNING: DO NOT delete `; exit` command after default mode in user's `.bash_profile` which disconnects him on detachment.

+### If you are NOT firewall/router admin ###

 Another way to pair with remote user in OMG is to use `tmate` command.
-Before you have to quit your current tmux session with `C-d`.
-After `tmate` command, execute `tmate show-messages` to copy/paste SSH command for read-only and full pair modes.
+Before it you have to quit your current tmux session with `C-d`.
+After that run `tmate` command and execute `tmate show-messages` to copy/paste SSH line for read-only or full pair modes.
 Send that command to your mate and… enjoy.
 To finish session use `C-d` again.